stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 }
 ```

-Which is then copied to the staging buffer:
+Which is copied to the staging buffer:

 ```
 VulkanBuffer staging = VulkanBuffer.staging(dev, allocator, image.data());
 ```

-The copy command builder is moved outside the `for` loop:
+The copy command is moved outside the `for` loop:

 ```java
 var copy = new ImageCopyCommand.Builder()